openthread/openthread/src/cli/README.md

 # OpenThread CLI Reference

 The OpenThread CLI exposes configuration and management APIs via a command line interface.
-This CLI may be used to play with OpenThread and may be used along side additional application code.
-The OpenThread test scripts use this CLI to execute test cases.
+Use the CLI to play with OpenThread, which can also be used with additional application code.
+The OpenThread test scripts use the CLI to execute test cases.

 ## OpenThread Command List